 I swallowed my pride and called over my then fifteen year-old daughter.
 She glanced at my computer screen, and started scribbling on a piece of paper.

 "This is easy, we did this last year," she says as she hands over the paper.

 "Orange?
 Orange what?"

-She looks at me in disgust and walks away.
-I enlist my husband who is less likely to become frustrated with me for some help on basic algebra.
-After a few of my intellectually and mathematically sound answers of "orange", he too walks away.
+She looked at me in disgust and walked away, so I enlisted my husband who is less likely to become frustrated with me.
+After a few of my intellectually and mathematically sound answers of "orange", he, too gave up.

-Apparently I am unteachable, so I use Google, an abacus, and a basic function calculator to try and work the rest of the problems.
-To my dismay most of them are not orange, and I end up deciding to just take the test and be done with it.
-A week later I am sitting in an uncomfortable, oddly shaped, supposed-to-be-ergonomic-but-my-legs-are-to short-for-it-to-be-of-any-benefit-chair staring at a screen full of this:
+Apparently I am unteachable in this area, so I used Google, an abacus, and a basic function calculator to try and work the rest of the problems.
+To my dismay most of them were not orange, and I ended up deciding to just take the test and be done with it.
+A week later there I was, in an uncomfortable and odd shaped, supposed-to-be-ergonomic-but-my-legs-are-to short-for-it-to-be-of-any-benefit-chair staring at a screen full of this:

-Ok, I don't think that is a real problem, but you get the idea.
-An hour and a half later with three sheets of barely recognizable scribblings on a piece of scrap paper, and a killer headache later, I whisper "orange" and submit the test.
-The results are not "orange", they are pitiful.
-Remedial class pitiful.
-Or sorry, it is called "developmental" not remedial now.
+Ok, I don't think that was a real problem, but you get the idea.
+An hour and a half later with three sheets of barely recognizable scribbling on a piece of scrap paper, and a killer headache I whisper "orange" and submit the test.
+The results, again to my dismay, were not "orange", and ended up being quite pitiful.
+Remedial, excuse me, developmental class pitiful.

-Sadly, I check out with the proctor, and take my results with me.
-Later, I would show them to an academic advisor who told me gleefully that she had never seen a reading score so high.
+I checked out with the proctor, results in hand, and later, sheepishly showed them to an academic advisor who gleefully told me that she had never seen a reading score so high.